e-zz/logseq-pdf-extract/README.md

 - [ ] The first time you use the search box, it will not show what has been selected in Zotero.
 A workaround is to open the search box twice.
 - [ ] Occasionally the arrow keys don't work in the search box.
 A workaround is to use the mouse.
 It should be fixed after Logseq restarts or refreshes.

+# Q & A
+### How is this different from Logseq's native `/Zotero` command?

+This plugin is designed as a fully local substitute of the `/Zotero` command.

+Meanwhile, this plugin is designed to be more user-friendly and feature-rich.
+For example, it supports importing multiple items at once, and it allows you to search for items in a popup panel.
+It also supports importing citation keys and has a more customizable import process (in future).

+### How to customize the template for a page created by the plugin?
+It is still under development.
+See [this discussion](https://github.com/e-zz/logseq-pdf-extract/discussions/10).
+Please share there what exactly you want for a template (because I still don't understand the needs well).

+Till now, we allow to filter out unwanted properties of an item page.
+See [unwanted_keys#Settings](#unwanted_keys).

+### Why is the OCR service slow sometimes?

+The OCR service is provided by [Hugging Face](https://huggingface.co/).
+And it has a initialization time when it's not used for a while.

+### Why can't I change the page title format `@xxx` in the Zotero settings?
+One thing we should keep in mind is that the settings in your Zotero profile won't affect this plugin.
+`Insert page name with prefix:`, `Notes under block of:` and other options are not exposed to plugins in Logseq.

+These settings can only influence the behavior of the native `/Zotero` command.

 # Acknowledgements
 TeX OCR